 When the nano editor has started, you can see the basic commands listed in the bottom of the screen.
 The listed commands are executed by pressing simultaneously the control key: Ctrl, into which the program refers with ^ sign, and some of the listed keys.
 For example you can read the exit from the program with Ctrl-x, save the changes with Ctrl-o or read a new file to the editor with Ctrl-r.
 If you already have some text in nano, Ctrl-r will add the content of the selected file to the end of the previously created text.
 With Ctrl-v you can browse the text one page forward and with Ctrl-y one page backwards.
 Ctrl-W command can be used to search certain strings (words) from the text.
 Ctrl-k cuts one line of text.
 To cut larger regions, first mark the beginning of the text to be copied with Ctrl-6 then move the cursor to the end of the area and press Ctrl-k.
 To paste the text that was cut, press Ctrl-u.
 More commands can be found from the nano help text, that is opened by pressing Ctrl-g.

 Emacs is a versatile editor that contains large amount of commands, functions and extensions.
 Emacs can be used in two ways: as character based editor like nano or through a graphical interface.
-Using the graphical interface requires that you have NoMachine or X-term connection to CSC.
+Using the graphical interface requires that you have X-term connection to CSC or are using the Puhti web interface remote desktop.
 In the character based mode emacs commands are given using Ctrl and Esc keys much like in the case of nano commands.
 In the graphical interface you can use also mouse based command menus which makes working much more feasible for a new emacs user.
 To start emacs in CSC environment type:

 Graphical interface of emacs editor.